-6. Veggie of the week.
-When buying fresh veggies at the grocery store, take a look at the veggies on sale.
-For example, some weeks bell peppers will cost $2.99 per pound, which is expensive, while other weeks they'll be on sale for $1.99 per pound.
+When shopping for vegetables at the grocery store, take a look at the fresh veggies that are on sale.
+For example, some weeks bell peppers will cost $1.99 per pound, which is expensive, while other weeks they'll be on sale for 99 cents per pound.
 That's the week when you buy that vegetable.